Geerodge/processwire-starter-nginx/README.md

 docker-compose up
 ```

-The docker container where ProcessWire is installed can be accessed via 127.0.0.1, visit here in your browser to start the ProcessWire installation.
+The docker container where ProcessWire is installed can be accessed via 127.0.0.1, visit here in your browser to start the [ProcessWire installation](https://processwire.com/docs/start/install/new/).

-Information about the mysql connection you can find in `docker-compose.yml`.
+Information about the mysql connection can be found in `docker-compose.yml`.

+I run this all in vscode with the [Docker Remote](https://github.com/Microsoft/vscode-remote-release) extension.
+View [all my extensions here](https://github.com/Geerodge/dotfiles).